Charles Horman: Jorge Zepeda Arancibia

 In 2014, Asociación por la Memoria y los Derechos Humanos Colonia Dignidad, Casa de la Conferencia de Wannsee (Alemania) and Museo de la Memoria y los Derechos Humanos (Chile) organized the First International Seminar on Colonia Dignidad entitled "Colonia Dignidad: dialogues on truth, justice and memory".

-This led to the publication in 2015 of the book Colonia Dignidad: verdad, justicia y memoria.
+This led to the publication in 2015 of the book Colonia Dignidad: verdad, justicia y memoria (Colonia Dignidad: truth, justice and memory).
 The book documents the crimes committed in Colonia Dignidad and their decades-long cover up by the judicial system and other branches of the state.

 In the chapter "The files of Colonia Dignidad: difficulties of access, quality of sources of information and future projections", journalist Luis Narváez presents a detailed account of Zepeda's interventions in the Colonia Dignidad cases, describing his modus operandi as "secretive", always with the same court clerk and the same pair of Jipol staff members: Inspectors Jaime Carbone and Alberto Torres, both of them retired police officers.

 Although several of Colonia Dignidad cases have been closed, Zepeda has kept notebooks containing relevant parts of the investigations secret.

 According to Narváez, Zepeda's reaction to the discovery of the files, which had been made by two police officers in 2005, shocked everyone: "he ordered the two officers to be detained at the police station under suspicion of obstruction of justice" and prevented the squad investigating human rights violations from analyzing the files.
 Instead, he ordered them to be taken to the central office of Jipol, where Carbone and Torres worked.

 In 2007, Narváez formally requested access to the files; Zepeda refused the request.
 Later, once the case had been closed, Narváez requested access to the dossier; this was also denied.
 As late as 2015, "the documentation [was] still inside the Jipol's vault".

 In addition to denying information to lawyers, the press and victims' relatives, Zepeda has also been resistant to having the files' contents available to other judges.

 When Supreme Court President Sergio Muñoz proposed the creation of a software system that would allow all judges to look up the dossiers, thereby optimizing resources, saving time and avoiding unnecessary duplication, Zepeda vehemently opposed the plan, arguing that it "threatened each tribunal's independence."

 Participants in the Colonia Dignidad seminar made several recommendations regarding the slow pace of judicial investigations into Colonia Dignidad.

-In a statement, they stated that "Judge Zepeda has monopolized the judicial investigations over most of Colonia Dignidad's crimes.
+In a statement, they alleged that "Judge Zepeda has monopolized the judicial investigations over most of Colonia Dignidad's crimes.
 For almost 10 years, he has led these investigations in a slow and non-transparent manner, without achieving satisfactory results."

 They also criticized the judge's failure to order the digging up of every site in Colonia Dignidad that witnesses had previously identified.